 Of course, you haven't been to Lapland if you haven't driven a snowmobile.
+The excursion center provides you with a high quality ski suit to keep you warm.
 After a few short safety instructions, you will go out under the guidance of an experienced guide.

 You'll tear the snowmobile over frozen lakes and across narrow paths in the forest.
 And once you get a taste for it, you’ll put the foot down and race through the dazzling landscape.
 Your guide will also make regular stops so you can enjoy all that beauty in peace.

 Because they are strong and reliable, reindeer have occupied an important place in the life of the Sámi people for centuries.
 They were perfectly suited to help the nomad people move from place to place.
 Almost all reindeer in Lapland are owned by the Sámi.

 Most of the year, the reindeer walk around free in the wild.
 It means that the reindeer you encounter during your trips in Lapland are rarely actual wild reindeer.
 At the beginning of winter, the Sámi “call” their reindeer back to the reindeer farm.

 When you’ve booked a reindeer safari, a snowmobile will take you to the reindeer farm.
 You'll meet these gentle, slow-looking reindeer.